 Some businesses may face situations in which sales demand is in excess of current productive capacity.
 For example, the output may be restricted due to a shortage of labour, materials or equipment.
 When sales demand is in excess of a company’s productive capacity, the resources responsible for limiting the output should be identified.
 This type of lack of resources is also known as limiting factors.

-In the short-term it is unlikely that a business will be able to overcome such issues or that they will be acquire additional resources.
+In the short-term it is unlikely that a business will be able to overcome such issues or that they will acquire additional resources.
+In the long-term, it is possible and necessary to take take steps to improve your business by using the right website optimization tools, according to Entrepreneur.
 The limiting factor emphasized that profit is maximized when the greatest possible contribution to profit is obtained each time the limiting factor is used.

 Special pricing decisions